willtheorangeguy/Arduino-Code/README.md

-# Arduino Planter
+# Arduino Code
-Arduino Planter Code
+Arduino Code for each day of class